wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

 therefore wonât run at all.
 Setting the path to a working Maxima binary should fix this problem.

-## Maxima is forever calculating and not responding to input
+## Maxima hört nicht auf zu rechnen und reagiert nicht auf Eingaben

 It is theoretically possible that wxMaxima doesnât realize that Maxima has finished calculating and therefore never gets informed it can send new data